iq-motion-control/iq-module-communication-doc/docs/client_reference/client_reference_table.rst

 Type ID 83 | Coil Temperature Estimator
 =================================================

+The Coil Temperature Estimator is a convection and conduction based thermal model to estimate the temperature of motor coils when they are not directly sensed.
+The temperature is used to derate the motor if the temperature rises into dangerous levels.
+The temperature limits can be adjusted, though this is not recommended.
+The convection coefficient should be tuned for the specific propeller used on the motor.
+A convection coefficient for an average sized propeller for the given motor is loaded by default.
+Consider changing the convection coefficient if a relatively large or small propeller is used, or if extreme performance and accuracy are required.

     .. table:: Coil Temperature Estimator
         :widths: 8 18 15 10 5 50
         :class: tight-table